mjwbenton/billio/README.md

 $ yarn start:graphql
 ```

-Set `USE_PROD_TABLE=1` if you want to run locally using the production table rather than the test table.
+Set `INFRA_STACK=test` if you want to run locally using the test table rather than a dedicated local development table.

 #### Admin